pchev/skychart/system_integration/Windows/installer/skychart/Presetup/readme.txt

 This version include the SQLite library at version 3.
 If you prefere to use MySQL a simplified MySQL database server installation is available for Windows.

-I suggest you erase the file .cartesduciel.ini if you already run a previous beta version.
+If you already run a previous beta version, your preference are reset by this version.

 Copyright (C) 2008 Patrick Chevalley